CastleClans/Contracts/readme.md

 6.  **WarVesting.sol**: The WarVesting contract ensures the regulated and fair distribution of tokens according to our tokenomics.

+7.  **WarReward.sol**: The WarReward contract manages the reward system of the game, allowing playres to withdraw coins direcly from the contract.

 ## Community and Support

 If you have any questions, need clarifications, or wish to contribute, please join our [Discord community](http://discord.castleclans.com).
 Our team and community members are always ready to assist.